coolriots/GitHub-training/README.md

 # GitHub-training 👨🏻‍💻
 **Note📝:** This Github training is divided into 2 parts.
 First part is essential for all and second part is for the person in charge of pushing code to production.
-*This repo is soley for training and on-baording new members*
+*This repo is soley for training and on-baording new members.* You may clone this repo, add your files and practise but do not delete files that you have not created"
 ## Part 1: Get started.
 (Essentials) 🐣
 [![Please click this link](https://cdn-icons-png.flaticon.com/512/4404/4404094.png)](https://coolriots.bitrix24.com/~upNjb)